-To apply for a Commercial Driver License (CDL), you must have a New York State driver license (Class D, Class E, or Non-CDL C) or a valid CDL from another state.
+Step 1: Have a New York State driver license (Class D, Class E, or Non-CDL C) or a valid CDL from another state

 - You did not hold a driver license in any state or in the District of Columbia except New York in the last 10 years or you must report every US state (or the District of Columbia) where you held a driver license in the last 10 years.

 - You meet the Federal medical examination requirements (see Medical Certification Requirements for more information).
 1

 You must also prove your legal presence in the United States.